YaleDHLab/lab-workshops/neural-style-transfer/README.md

 ### Experiment 2: AdaIN Style Transfer, Custom Styles
 1. Return to the "Browse Models" screen by clicking on the cube symbol on the left-hand column.
 2. Click the dropdown by "Category" and select "Style Transfer."
-3. This time, find "AdaIN-Style-Transfer" and click to "learn more."
-The advantage of this model is that we'll be able to add our own style images, along with our own content images.
+3. This time, find "AdaIN-Style-Transfer" (short for adaptive instance normalization) and click on "Learn More."
+As the description highlights, the advantage of this model is that we'll be able to add our own style images, along with our own content images.
 We'll also have the option to adjust more of the parameters that inform how the model works.
+For more information on the specific implementation, you can click on the "GitHub Repository" link at the bottom, which will take you to the source code.
+As before, the "Gallery" tab provides a preview of what we can expect.
+The "License" tab indicates that this model can be used and modified for commercial purposes or private use, with the one condition being that you have to include the copyright statement.
 4. Click the "Add to Workspace" blue button.
 In general, you can either add it to the workspace we've already created, or you can create a new one, but for this workshop, add it to the same workspace (we'll need our models together for one of the activities later on).
 5. In order to compare this model with the last one, let's stick with the Golden Gate Bridge for now.
-Add it as our content image by clicking the dropdown and selecting "File."
+Add it as our content image by clicking the "Input Type" dropdown and selecting "File" -> "Open File."
+(Loading only a single file at a time guarantees we'll have parameter options in the right-hand column.)
-6. We have the freedom to add out own style image now, but we're limited to one style image at a time (the previous model was trained on multiple paintings by the same artist).
-So that we can have a more accurate comparison across the models, chose Claude Monet's *Water Lilies*.
+6. Let's add out style image now.
+With AdaIn, we have the freedom to add our own style image, but keep in mind that we're limited to one style image at a time (the previous model was trained on multiple paintings by the same artist).
+So that we can have a more accurate comparison of the models, click "Input Type" -> "File" -> "Open File" and select Claude Monet's *Water Lilies*.
 7. Click "Run Remotely."
 This model can take longer to run, especially with larger files.
-Let's talk through some of the parameters options while it's working.
+Let's talk through a few of the content and style parameters while it's working.
+* Color determines whether you retain the content image's color (the default it to take color from the style image).
-* Alpha affects how much of the style is pulled in, with a value of 1 leading to the strongest stylistic resemblance to the style image
+* Alpha affects how much of the style is pulled in, with a value of 1 leading to the strongest stylistic resemblance to the style image.
-* Gaussian Blur does what it sounds like - it blurs the content image before applying the model.
+* Gaussian Blur blurs the content and/or style image before applying the model.
 This is helpful if you want a more abstract output.
+8. What do you think of the output?
-8. Experiment on your own for a few minutes, changing the parameters on the right.
-One of my favorite tweaks was to adjust the Alpha to 0.79 and the Gaussian Blur to 7.
+9 Experiment on your own for a few minutes, changing the parameters on the right.
+One of my favorite tweaks was to adjust the Alpha to 0.79 and the Gaussian Blur for the content to 7.
-9. Save any and all outputs that you like.
+10. Save any and all outputs that you like.
 Don't forget to follow the naming convention so that you can recreate them later!
 For example, here is the filename for the settings I liked above:
 ```
-goldenGateBridge-waterLilies-alphap79_gb7.png
+goldenGateBridge-waterLilies-alphap79_cgb7.png
 ```

 ### Experiment 3: Adaptive & AdaIN, Output as New Input